Chip Wagner is President of A.L. Wagner Appraisal Group,

 - The home has appreciated sufficiently enough so that the mortgage balance is 80% or less LTV.

 - Owner has upgraded the home so that the new appraised value will equal at least 20% of the current market value.
-Upgrades include making significant improvements such as adding decks, patios, finishing basements, updating kitchen and baths, replacing roofs or furnaces, or making other additions to the home or real property.
+Upgrades include making significant improvements such as adding decks, patios, porches and enclosed rooms, finishing basements or attics, remodeling kitchen and/or baths, replacing roofs and/or HVAC systems, or making other additions to the home or real property.
 Improvements that are typically not considered upgrades include window treatments or personalized decorating.

 If the homeowner believes that the above criteria has been met, the next step is to contact the current lender requesting information on the requirements to remove the PMI coverage.
 The most common conditions are, but not limited to, the following: